Are you a learner at NMIT? If so, you can park your car in the campus car park where your programme is delivered.

 Please note: Car parks aren't guaranteed and offered on a 'first-come, first-served' basis.

-If you are a Nelson Campus learner, you need to ensure that you display a valid NMIT parking permit on your windscreen which provides access between 8am and 5pm on weekdays (Monday to Friday).
+If you are a Nelson Campus learner, you need to ensure that you provide us with your licence plate details to park onsite between 8am and 4.30pm on weekdays (Monday to Friday).
+We will be entering your details directly onto the Parking Enforcement Services website.

 The location of car parks on campus is shown on the campus map.